 Therapeutic Recreation for children with disabilities provides many benefits including; cardiovascular fitness, and improved strength, balance, coordination, and muscle control.
 It also can improve self esteem, provide an opportunity to gain socialization skills and encourage fair play and sportsmanship.
 CARE’s goal is to provide fun activities, promote life-long fitness, and provide a creative and rewarding extension of traditional therapy services.
 Recreation programs also give parents a respite which is considered a “gift of time” for parents and caregivers of children with disabilities.
 CARE parents are able to bring their children to events and activities and be assured that qualified staff members are watching and playing with their children.

-The adaptive ski clinic is held each year with instructors from Holiday Valley’s Lounsbury Adaptive Ski Program, a chapter of Disabled Sports/USA.
+The adaptive ski clinic is held with instructors from Holiday Valley’s Lounsbury Adaptive Ski Program, a chapter of Disabled Sports/USA.
 Certified volunteer instructors provide expert coaching and instruction to children of varying abilities.
 The Lounsbury Program also provides a wide range of adaptive equipment to meet the needs of participants.
-The Rotary Club of Port Allegany sponsors this annual event.

-CARE hosts an annual basketball mini camp at the Bradford Family YMCA.
-CARE therapists, staff, and community volunteers work with CARE kids on dribbling, shooting and passing.
+CARE hosts an annual basketball mini camp for school-age children and CARE therapists, staff, and community volunteers work with CARE kids on dribbling, shooting and passing.
+The camp provides the opportunity for both boys and girls of all abilities to work on gross and fine motor skills, socialization, and physical fitness.
 Each child attending the camp receives a t-shirt and basketball.
 Kids and family members are treated to lunch following the camp.

 Fine Arts and Crafts

-CARE routinely sponsors activities that focus on fine motor skills including a photography class and exhibit; arts and crafts nights; water color classes; and build-a-friend where the children constructed their own teddy bears.
+CARE routinely sponsors activities that focus on fine motor skills including arts and crafts nights; cookie and bingo nights; and build-a-friend programs where the children construct their own teddy bears.